 If you are able to travel to Lhasa during the period of Losar, then you are lucky enough that we have the ideal itinerary for the trip.
 Our 7 Days Tibet New Year Festival Tour gives you the chance to spend the first days of the New Year in Lhasa, the center of Tibetan culture, as well as traveling across the region, through Gyantse and Shigatse, to see how the festival differs in the different areas of the plateau.
 You can experience the various festivities of the different days while taking in the stunning sights of the plateau, including the famous 32-meter Gyantse Kumbum stupa and the Tashilhunpo Monastery in Shigatse, the seat of the Panchen Lama.

-Completely separate to the usual Losar festival that is held on the first day of the year in the Tibetan calendar, in Shigatse, they also celebrate the Tsang Losar, also known in the area as “Peasant’s Day”.
+Completely separate from the usual Losar festival that is held on the first day of the year in the Tibetan calendar, in Shigatse, they also celebrate the Tsang Losar, also known in the area as “Peasant’s Day”.
 Over 100 years ago, the people of this agricultural region of Tibet created their own calendar, which was more in line with the farming seasons of the Tsang area of ancient Tibet.
-Held on the first day of the 12th month in the Tibetan calendar, in 2019, this alternative Losar will be held on January 6 in the Gregorian calendar.
+Held on the first day of the 12th month in the Tibetan calendar, in 2021, this alternative Losar will be held on January 14 in the Gregorian calendar.

 The Shigatse celebrations are similar in form to those of the rest of Tibet during Losar, and the women of the Shigatse area keep their homes clean on the run-up to New Year to help keep in the good luck.
 One of the most iconic elements of the Tsang Losar is the ritual eating of gutu, a kind of dough dumpling filled with different items, which often includes wool, stone, charcoal, or capsicums.
 Each of the fillings has meaning as to what the coming year will be like for the eater, and if the person eats a gutu with wool in it, he is considered to be kind-hearted, while if the gutu has capsicum, he is thought to be harsh-tempered.
 If he eats a gutu with charcoal, he is deemed to be vicious, while a gutu with white stones means he is unpopular and will be forced to drink wine as a punishment.